bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 INFO bevy_diagnostic: erased_render_asset/manual_material::ImageMaterial                     :    2.000000 image materials (avg 2.000000 image materials)
 ```

-## Screen Recording Plugin
+## Easy Marketing Material

 {{ heading_metadata(authors=["@mockersf"] prs=[21235, 21237]) }}

+Making an awesome, beautiful game is only half the battle: you need to be able to show it to people too!

-Bevy can take a screenshot of what's rendered since 0.11.
-This is now easier to setup to help you create marketing material, so that you can take screenshot with consistent formatting with the new `EasyScreenshotPlugin`.
+Bevy has been able to take a screenshot of what's rendered since 0.11.
+Despite how useful this functionality is for quickly creating marketing material,
+setting it up was relatively involved.

+This process has been streamlined, with the new `EasyScreenshotPlugin` allowing you to take a screenshot with consistent formatting with a single button press.
 With its default settings, once you add this plugin to your application, a PNG screenshot will be taken when you press the `PrintScreen` key.
 You can change the trigger key, or the screenshot format between PNG, JPEG or BMP.

-It is now possible to record a movie from Bevy, with the new `EasyScreenRecordPlugin`.
+We've taken this one step further, allowing you to record video directly from Bevy, with the new `EasyScreenRecordPlugin`.
 This plugins add a toggle key, space bar by default, that will toggle screen recording.
 Recording can also be started and stopped programmatically with the `RecordScreen` messages.

-Screen recording is not working for now on Windows.
+Screen recording is currently not supported on Windows due to challenges with video codecs.

 ## Remove Systems from Schedules